 The microwave is has always been a bit of a controversial appliance.
 Any benefits of convenience certainly don’t outweigh the potential negative risks.
 I always aim to live in a way that supports my optimal health and wellness, so whether it’s GMOs, additives in our children’s food, toxins in beauty care or hazardous cleaning products, I eliminate any harmful or untested ingredients, equipment or products from my home.
 When in doubt, I get it out, because it is possible that your microwave is harming your health.

-Health Effects of Microwave Cooking
+Is your microwave harming your health: the Health Effects of Microwave Cooking